 The TEST TSO command is the interactive debugger which comes with MVS.
 Like some other commands (most notably EDIT or E) the command comes with a set of subcommands supplied by IBM.
 TEST has two subcommand tables.
 The first is the one populated by IBM.
-The second is one intended for use by installations wishing to extend the number of subcommands available from within a TEST session.
+The second is one intended for use by installations wishing to extended the number of subcommands available from within a TEST session.
 Below is a sample job stream for adding new subcommands to TEST.

 In this example, several TSO commands are being registered so that they can be issued from within a TEST session.
 They are IM to allow virtual storage examination, QUEUE (and its alias QUE) to allow access to assembler and link edit listings, and REVIEW (and its alias REV) to allow data set contents examination.
 (While Q is also an alias of QUEUE, it is not being registered here because Q is also the short name of the QUALIFY subcommand of TEST.)

 Further, two subcommands written specifically for TEST are being added.
 They are FIND (or F) to allow a block of virtual storage to be searched for specific data, and LISTBK (or LB) which lists all active breakpoints that are currently set.